lydell/eslint-config-lydell/README.md

 Kinda strict [Prettier]-friendly ESLint config.

-- Only rules.
+- Only rules by default.
 No other config.
+  - Optional: A less confusing `browser` env.
 - No rules that that are unnecessary or might conflict with [Prettier].
 - Find errors.
 - Avoid potential problems.